DemocracyOS/democracyos/README.md

 # DemocracyOS
 DemocracyOS is an online space for deliberation and voting on political proposals.
-It is an operating system of a more open and participatory government.The software aims to stimulate better arguments and come to better rulings, as peers.
+It is a platform for a more open and participatory government.The software aims to stimulate better arguments and come to better rulings, as peers.